More House

+For the "Morehouse" houses run by Victor Baranco, see Lafayette Morehouse.

 More House is the Catholic chaplaincy for the University of York in Heslington, York.
 The building itself dates from the late 18th century.
 The chaplains were formerly Carmelite friars resident in the building, but since 2021 priests from York Oratory have been ministering to the chaplaincy.
 It is located on Main Street in Heslington, which is towards the south edge of the university's Campus West.
 It is a Grade II listed building.